Open Source Cybersecurity Tools You Need to Know About in 2024

 Overview and Key Features: OSSEC is an open-source, host-based intrusion detection system (HIDS) that performs log analysis, integrity checking, Windows registry monitoring, and rootkit detection.
 Key features include real-time alerting and active response.

-Use Cases and Applications: OSSEC is used to monitor and respond to suspicious activities on endpoints, providing an additional layer of security.
+Use Cases and Applications: OSSEC monitors and responds to suspicious activities on endpoints, providing an additional layer of security.

 3.6 Threat Intelligence